getify/let-er/README.md

 ```

 ## Performance

 Of course, the ES6 transpilation has zero performance difference to regular ES6.

-But, you may be wondering if there's some crazy performance hit to the ES3 `try / catch` hack.
+But, you may be wondering if there's some crazy performance hit to the ES3 `try..catch` hack.
 So, here's several thoughts to address that concern:

 1. Comparing block-scoped code to non-block-scoped code performance-wise wouldn't really tell you what you might expect.
 You might intuitively be wondering if the performance hit is small enough (or zero!) so that you can use block-scoping "for free".
 It **certainly is not**.

    Either you need/want block-scoping, or you don't.
 But asking if using block-scoping is poorer performance than not using block-scoping is not a terribly useful question.
 The merits of the block-scoping functionality are the important question.

 2. A fairer comparison, though still skewed, is comparing different approaches for getting "block scoping".
-The main alternative to the `try / catch` hack which *let-er* uses is the IIFE (creating an inline, auto-executing function to get an extra function scope block where you want block-scoping).
-So, you *can* examine [how `try / catch` compares to IIFE](http://jsperf.com/block-scope-iife-vs-catch).
+The main alternative to the `try..catch` hack which *let-er* uses is the IIFE (creating an inline, auto-executing function to get an extra function scope block where you want block-scoping).
+So, you *can* examine [how `try..catch` compares to IIFE](http://jsperf.com/block-scope-iife-vs-catch).

-   As you'll see there, `try / catch` is about 10-20% slower on average than an IIFE.
+   As you'll see there, `try..catch` is about 10-20% slower on average than an IIFE.
 This may seem like the nail in the coffin for this approach.
 However, there's ***a major caveat to using an IIFE***.
 It has some significant side-effects.

    Namely, the value of `this`, the meaning of `return` `break` `continue`, and other such things, are very different inside an IIFE, whereas these things are not affected by wrapping a `catch(..) { .. }` block around any arbitrary code.

-   So, even the IIFE vs. `try / catch` isn't a totally fair comparison, but it's close enough to be relevant.
-It does show that the `try / catch` hack isn't orders of magnitude worse or anything crazy like that.
+   So, even the IIFE vs. `try..catch` isn't a totally fair comparison, but it's close enough to be relevant.
+It does show that the `try..catch` hack isn't orders of magnitude worse or anything crazy like that.
 It's a bit worse than an IIFE, but in exchange you get truer block-scoping that is less intrusive/destructive to the code.

-3. This transpiling to ES3 via `try / catch` is an admitted polyfill.
+3. This transpiling to ES3 via `try..catch` is an admitted polyfill.
 Polyfills almost always have worse performance than their newer native counterparts.
 ES6 is giving us the `let` keyword for real block-scoping, and it certainly will be faster than the polyfill hack.

    Fortunately, *let-er* defaults to ES6 code if you happen to only care about ES6 environments (node.js for instance).
 As you can see above, the ES6-only targeting transpiles to usage of the native `let ..;` declaration syntax, which should have all the best native performance you can get.

 ## API

 The `compile(..)` API method takes code and detects if there are any matching `let ( .. ) { .. }` style blocks that it needs to transpile.
 You get a single code string back, ready to go.

 ```js